In a world where virtually anyone can start a business at the touch of their fingers, it becomes difficult to stand out amongst the crowd.

 What is SEM?

-SEM stands for Search Engine Marketing and unlike SEO, SEM utilizes paid methods to increase a website’s visibility on search engines.
+Unlike SEO, SEM uses paid methods to increase a website’s visibility on search engines.

 This is commonly done through relevant ads that appear when people search for things on Google.